Shellingford Crossroads Quarry

 Shellingford Crossroads Quarry is a 2.6 ha geological Site of Special Scientific Interest west of Stanford in the Vale in Oxfordshire.
 It is a Geological Conservation Review site.

 This site exposes rocks of the Corallian Group, dating to the Oxfordian stage of the Late Jurassic, around 160 million years ago.
-It has many fossils of corals and reef-dwelling bivalves, and it is also important as it provides an example of the complexity of Oxfordian stratigraphy.
+It has many fossils of corals and reef-dwelling bivalves, and is also important as it provides an example of the complexity of Oxfordian stratigraphy.